Wakefield Trinity

-Wakefield Trinity (briefly known as Wakefield Trinity Wildcats between 1999-2016.) is a professional rugby league club in Wakefield, West Yorkshire, England, that plays in the Super League.
-One of the original twenty-two clubs that formed the Northern Rugby Football Union in 1895.
-The club has played at Belle Vue Stadium in Wakefield since 1895 and has rivalries with Castleford Tigers and Featherstone Rovers.
-Wakefield have been league champions twice in their history when they went back to back in 1967 and 1968.
-As of 2022, it has been 54 years since Wakefield last won the league.
+Wakefield Trinity is a professional rugby league club in Wakefield, West Yorkshire, England.
+The club play their home fixtures at the DIY Kitchen Stadium, Belle Vue and currently compete in the Super League, the top tier of the British rugby league system.

+The club was one of the original twenty-two clubs that formed the Northern Rugby Football Union in 1895.
+They have won the League Championship twice and Challenge Cup five times.

+Wakefield have local rivalries with Castleford Tigers and Featherstone Rovers as well as Leeds Rhinos.
+Their traditional kit colours are white with a red or blue V. Between 1999 and 2016 the club was known as Wakefield Trinity Wildcats.

 History

 Early years

 The club's predecessor was The Young Mens Society, formed in 1867 by the Holy Trinity Church to promote sports, with the team itself formed in 1873 alongside a similarly named athletics club, Wakefield Trinity Cycling and Athletic Club (now Wakefield District Harriers and Athletics Club).
 Early matches were played at Heath Common (1873), Manor Field (1875–76) and Elm Street (1877) before the club moved to Belle Vue in 1879.

 After the 1890–91 season, Wakefield along with other Yorkshire Senior clubs Batley, Bradford, Brighouse, Dewsbury, Halifax, Huddersfield, Hull, Hunslet, Leeds, Liversedge, Manningham decided that they wanted their own county league starting in 1891 along the lines of a similar competition that had been played in Lancashire.
 The clubs wanted full control of the league but the Yorkshire Rugby Football Union would not sanction the competition as it meant giving up control of rugby football to the senior clubs.

 Prior to schism of 1895 which led to the formation of the Northern Rugby Union, Wakefield Trinity participated nine times in thirteen years in the final of the Yorkshire Cup (T'owd Tin Pot), a trophy that is nowadays contested solely by rugby union clubs.

 They were one of the initial 22 clubs to form the Northern Union after the acrimonious split from the Rugby Football Union in 1895.

 Belle Vue was purchased in 1895, in order to provide a permanent base for Trinity.
 The money was provided by the Wakefield Trinity Cycling and Athletic Club and was also initially used for cycling and athletics competitions.
 The athletic club split from the rugby club as a result of the split from the Rugby Football Union and in 1896 formed a separate limited company to avoid accusations of professionalism, although they continued to use Belle Vue until the 1920s.